simokamaa/fancy-coding/distributedsystem/info.md

 7. Guarantee Exclusive Access in Failure Scenarios:
    - This means that even if some nodes fail or the network experiences issues, the system should still prevent multiple nodes from accessing the critical section simultaneously.

-To implement this, you'll likely need a distributed algorithm for mutual exclusion, such as the Ricart-Agrawala algorithm, Maekawa's algorithm, or another appropriate algorithm for your specific requirements.
-These algorithms typically involve communication between nodes to coordinate access and handle failures.

-Remember to consider issues like message delays, node crashes, and network partitions when designing your system.
-Implementing fault tolerance mechanisms, such as timeouts and retries, will be crucial to achieving a resilient decentralized access system.

-To address the specified failure scenarios in a decentralized mutual exclusion algorithm, you need to incorporate mechanisms to handle node failures and lost messages.
-Here's a high-level explanation of how you might approach this:

 ### Node Failures: